tlindig/indexed-map/README.md

 # LinkedMap

 A map that maintains the order of entries.
 Give access to entries by index or key.
+Keys have to be unique in map.

 ```
 Stability: 1 Experimental